josebringas/Virtual-mouse-with-TouchDesigner-and-Diffusion-Model/README.md

 ![ago-2](https://github.com/user-attachments/assets/6855c2f8-be48-4f7b-a03f-2973bc0dddc1)

-HEADSUP: This project is in constant iteration.
+HEADS UP: This project is in constant iteration.
 Mainly for the CVZone-Python side.
-Latest iteration includes a gesture rule classifier that switches from one text-prompt to another inside TD.
-(TouchDesigner file update not included)
+Latest py iteration includes a gesture rule classifier snippet that switches from one text-prompt to another inside TD.
+(TouchDesigner file update not included yet).

 ## Project Overview
 The Microscopic is a real-time generative AI system exhibited as a public video mapping installation.
 It merges multimodal user input with diffusion-based image generation to create immersive, reactive visuals.
 The project was designed to test how human gestures can condition and control AI imagery in live settings, using a custom pipeline that combines gesture recognition with a diffusion model conditioning.